-The health industry is among the most hit by counterfeit drugs.
-Pfizer Inc., a global pharmaceutical firm based in the United States, has joined other leading companies in the United States in using blockchain technology to address issues affecting the health sector.
+The health industry is among the most hit by counterfeit drugs and now Pfizer, a global pharmaceutical firm based in the United States, has joined other leading companies in the United States in using blockchain technology to address these issues.

 According to a press release citing the development, the firms will be using blockchain technology to manage how canceled/disputed transactions commonly known as chargebacks, will be handled.
 Additionally, the firms will rely on blockchain technology to reconcile contracts.